FusionAuth/fusionauth-site/site/_posts/2021-06-28-identiverse-conference-report.md

 excerpt_separator: "<!--more-->"
 ---

 Identiverse is an annual, vendor agnostic identity and access management (IAM) conference.
-I attended the 2021 incarnation in person and wanted to share a few takeaways.
+I attended the 2021 incarnation in person last week and wanted to share a few takeaways.

 <!--more-->